MicrosoftDocs/power-platform/power-platform/admin/capacity-storage.md

 >   - Preview
 >   - Support
 >   - Developer
-> - You can select an environment that's showing 0 GB, and then go to its **Environment Analytics** page to see the actual consumption.
+> - You can select an environment that's showing 0 GB, and then go to its environment capacity analytics page to see the actual consumption.

 ### Environment capacity analytics